The Ultimate LiverClenz Program

 A “multiple parallel hits hypothesis” seems more appropriate to describe the complexity of NAFLD progression, which results from numerous events originating within the Liver, adipose tissue, gastrointestinal tract, and the muscle.
 (2)

-An unhealthy lifestyle, characterized by sedentariness and high-calorie diet, is crucial for NAFLD development and progression.
+An unhealthy lifestyle, characterized by sedentariness and a high-calorie diet, is crucial for NAFLD development and progression.
 The imbalance between calorie intake and expenditure causes increased fat deposits, which become inflamed and insulin resistant and release increased amounts of free fatty acids into the bloodstream, leading to fat accumulation in the Liver, skeletal muscles, and pancreas.
 (2) A different approach to diet can help fatty liver.

 As you can see Fatty Liver disease is not just a singular symptom resulting from an isolated cause, but a multi-faceted disease involving many factors indicated by the diagram below.

 It is important to turn this complex lifestyle condition around before this cascade of events is triggered.

 The Ultimate Liver Detox program can act as a Treatment for Fatty Liver

 Herbal supplements that address the entire digestive system indirectly support the Liver.
 By acting as a fatty liver detox, clearing undigested, built-up matter from the colon these herbs will reduce the amount of re-circulating waste substances straining the Liver.

 The Ultimate Herbal Detox or BodiClenz programs both give the benefits of most of the very effective herbs we have talked about, including Milk thistle, Globe Artichoke, Goldenseal, Dandelion, Wormwood, Turkish Rhubarb, Kiwifruit, and Barley grass.
 It is the combination of these foods along with the specific foods mentioned above which give you an excellent liver cleansing program.